RILAB/bis101/lecture16.md

 e.g. EcoRI GAATTC cuts at first G and last C (show).
 Where else have we seen sticky ends from restriction enzymes<strong style="font-size: 150%; color: red;">?</strong> TE insertion sites.

+Sequences will have multiple restriction sites.
+Presence absence of sites can be found by running on gel.
+Can separate DNA based on size.
+DNA negatively charged, so can run current and DNA moves through gel.

 #### Cloning

 Process of copying a DNA not by PCR but by making bacteria do it for you.